“If we want to understand the totality of this philosopher’s character, we must know their flaws too,” he said, “because character matters”.

 We might find her message informative, entertaining, or some combination of both, but the moment after she dies, the next messenger takes the baton.
 Dear detractors: It’s not about the messenger it’s the message.

-If John Doe develops a brilliant technique on the general, agrarian practices of South Dakota, some detractors might attempt to have his technique dismissed by discussing what he wrote about the Peloponnesian Wars.
+If John Doe developed a brilliant technique on the general, agrarian practices of South Dakota, some detractors might attempt to have his technique dismissed by discussing what he wrote about the Peloponnesian Wars.
 In their perfect world, if John Doe wants people to take his unique and possibly helpful ideas on agrarian practices seriously, he is now required, personally and professionally, to inform his readers of his views on the Peloponnesian Wars.
 Why?

 Why does anyone care that John Doe married four times, and that he wasn’t very nice to his kids?
 “Because character matters.”
 It does matter, in general, but it doesn’t make his ideas on South Dakota agriculture any less brilliant?
 Those who disagree with John Doe’s ideas, expose his philandering activities in the hope that no one will follow him.
 If we say that we’re going to follow Doe’s ideas, and someone says, “Are you sure you want to do that?
 You know he cheated on his second wife don’t you?”
 Yes, I know all that, but I don’t plan on dating him, marrying him, or having any personal relationships with him.
 I just think he has great ideas, and I prefer to listen to anyone who has great ideas.
 “They work,” we say.
 “Try them.”